Galicjan/ExemplaryProject3/README.md

-# ExemplaryProject 3  (Title of the project)
+# ExemplaryProject 3  (Interactive map of Cracow)
 # Authors
 - Jan Kowalczyk
 # Description of the project
-Text here...
+This is the interactive map of cracow from which you can learn every district of this city
 # Science and tech used
-Text & plots here...
+-Arduino
+-3D printer
 # State of the art
-Text & plots here...
+Work in progress.....
 # What next?
-Text here...
+Work in progress.....
 # Sources
 - [Writing on GitHub] ( https://docs.github.com/en/get-started/writing-on-github )